charmarr/.github/profile/README.md

   - Charmed IAM solutions
   - And opening up the possibility of integrating any charmed app into the stack

-Kinda like building with Lego.
+Kinda like building a Lego where other people make the Lego blocks for you for free.
 This sounded amazing to me.

+So wtf is Charmarr then?
+It's **not a media server** in itself.
+It's **a media server management system** based on the Juju framework that will help you to configure, deploy and maintain a secure media server stack using other amazing open source services.
+(TBD - list of actual components).

-Hence, I've taken it upon myself to build Charmarr and the ecosystem around Charmarr so many more people can impress their friends and family in a scalable and reliable way.
+Hence, I've taken it upon myself to build Charmarr and the ecosystem around Charmarr so many more people can impress their friends and family in a secure and reliable way.

 ---